 At a small liberal arts university, I use feminist pedagogy to place my students at the center of their learning experience.
 I teach a broad range of subjects spanning the course of American history, with a specific emphasis on race, gender, and sexuality in the nineteenth and twentieth centuries.
 Below is a sampling of courses I have taught over the last decade.

 ● WGS 219: Introduction to Women and Gender Studies

 This course examines conflicting definitions of gender in the contemporary U.S., analyzing general patterns.
 Differences in the definitions of womanhood and manhood are discussed along with the variety of women’s experiences and perspectives.

 Clothing allows us to blend in with others, stand out in a group, and express a unique sense of ourselves.
 But it can also speak volumes about changing values over time.
-This course examines how clothing and apparel has been produced, advertised, and worn from the seventeenth through the twentieth century.
+With a specific emphasis on gender, race, and class, this course examines how clothing and apparel has been produced, advertised, and worn from the seventeenth through the twentieth century.

 This course examines the experience of Americans pursing pleasure.
 Focusing on dime museums, dance halls, amusement parks, theaters and sports arenas, students explore how different generations have defined “fun,” asking what leisure reveals about how Americans understood themselves, their nation, and their political, social and economic circumstances.